HVAC Training Programs & Certification in Illinois (IL)

 HVAC Technical Institute

-With an emphasis on guided, hands-on learning, the facility comprises 7,500 square feet of offices and classrooms, as well as over 10,000 square feet of lab space.
-In its certificate program, students receive preparation for the aforementioned EPA Section 608 certification and the R-410A safety certification, as well as training in electricity; heating; basic and advanced air conditioning; ventilation and installation; hydronics; and career readiness.
+The HVAC Technical Institute is a unique, minority-owned trade school that opened in 1994.
+With an emphasis on guided, hands-on learning, the facility comprises 7,500 square feet of offices and classrooms and over 10,000 square feet of lab space.
+In its certificate program, students receive preparation for the aforementioned EPA Section 608 certification and the R-410A safety certification

 • Location: Chicago, IL